smusali/gitco/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## GitCo Community Values

+As a tool focused on OSS contribution and collaboration, we value:
+- **Openness**: Sharing knowledge and helping others contribute effectively
+- **Respect**: Valuing diverse perspectives and experiences in open source
+- **Learning**: Supporting contributors at all levels of experience
+- **Impact**: Making meaningful contributions to the broader OSS ecosystem